funky-monkey/funky-monkey.github.io/about.md

 navtitle: about
 ---

 _{{site.title}}_ is my journey to declutter my mind, body and house.
-To learn about this

-The theme was firstly designed for <https://banana.moe> in late 2016 and have it's first release in March 2017 with a whole bunch of big changes in both design and implementation.

-Visit [project home](https://github.com/kamikat/jekyll-theme-kagami) for source code and installation guides.
+This blog started because I wanted to write about the coachings I got to deal with my AD(H)D and the things I learned there.
+I'll also write about being financially independent, how to get out of financial dept, and other things that help reduce the clutter in a world